Daku (DAKU) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Daku Historical Price

-According to the latest data gathered on Daku live price page, the current price of Daku is 0.055957USD.
-The circulating supply of Daku(DAKU) is 999.00M DAKU , giving it a market capitalization of $55.94M.
+According to the latest data gathered on Daku live price page, the current price of Daku is 0.053326USD.
+The circulating supply of Daku(DAKU) is 999.00M DAKU , giving it a market capitalization of $53.30M.

 How Does Daku (DAKU) Price Prediction Module Work?